arcus/education_modules/database_normalization/database_normalization.md

 ## Normalization

 When data is normalized, we organize data to reduce the possibility of needless data duplication and empty cells.
-Normalization is a complex information science topic and has different degrees of completeness, so here we'll talk about what normalization **looks like** more than what it **is**.
+Normalization is a complex information science topic and there are various levels of normalization that can be performed.
+Here, we won't go into details about various forms of normalization, rather, we'll talk about what normalization  **looks like** more than what it **is**.

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Behind the scenes</b><br>